neilgee/beavertron/README.md

 ### Folder Structure - includes-child
 At the top of _functions.php_ there a number of include files that you can comment/uncomment for adding functionality.
 The folder they are pulled from is *includes-child* as the *includes* folder is only used for parent theme overrides
 - */includes-child/beaverbuilder.php* BeaverBuilder plugin functionality:
-   * includes a font system stack,
+   * includes a font system stack, there is one already in the theme - this is for the BB plugin.,
    * a filter for global BB settings, change media break points to be  767px small, 1024px medium and 1200px large,
    * filter to remove lightbox.
    * filter to remove empty field connections, filters to disable inline-editing and BB notifications.
-   * filter for adding colour presets to backend color pickers.
+   * filter for adding colour presets to Customizer and BB plugin color pickers.

 - */includes-child/client-file.php* a miscellaneous area for things like client logo for login